g0dEngineer/ASTIS/data/MainProgrammerPage/data/TypeB_Programmers_TierA/README_CERTIFICATE.md

 1. Follow closely, [this 9 step neural network construction tutorial by Eden Au](https://towardsdatascience.com/machine-learning-in-python-numpy-neural-network-in-9-steps-eafd0db25906).
 2. **Intuitive understanding** of basic machine learning components, such as fundamental artificial neural network structures, is important for **maintaining the desire** to continue to pursue the field of artificial intelligence/machine learning/data science.
 If you still desire a more intuitive description of the basic artificial neural networks described in item 1 above, read the text descriptions and watch the video content found in my book "**Artificial Neural Networks for Kids**".
 (Get the book from [this Amazon url](https://www.amazon.com/dp/B077FX57ZZ), or get it free from [this Research-Gate url](https://www.researchgate.net/publication/321162382_Artificial_Neural_Nets_For_Kids)).
+3. If not reasonably familiar with Java, see UAD Lecturer Bennett's, [Java Wormhole exercise](https://github.com/g0dEngineer/JAVA_WORMHOLE/).

-3. (Optional) On your own, try to construct a basic artificial neural network from scratch, without the usage of any machine learning library.
+4. (Mandatory) We will construct a basic artificial neural network from scratch together, without the usage of any machine learning library.
 (You can follow this guidline of mine [here](https://its2019.iis-international.org/wp-content/uploads/ITS-2019-Tutorial.pdf) or [here](https://drive.google.com/file/d/1PqCvorCsCiPqVkYZPjDpiIk41NOfGz-c/view?usp=sharing), taken from my presentation/programming tutorial at [ITS 2019](https://its2019.iis-international.org/program/selected-workshops-and-tutorials/).)

+Grab a [copy of bluej](https://www.bluej.org/download/release-notes.html) or use python to follow along to replicate my basic neural network code as I write it out!

-4. (Optional) Upload this code to your github account.
+5. (Mandatory) Upload this code to your github account.
 Name it "My-Code_For-AICES-Week-1", or something similar.
-5. Instead of on your own in item (3), let me guide you through, let's do [my live artificial neural network programming session](https://github.com/JordanMicahBennett/Live-Agile-Artificial-Neural-Network-Programming-Sessions)!
-Grab a [copy of bluej](https://www.bluej.org/download/release-notes.html) or use python to follow along to replicate my basic neural network code as I write it out!

 ![Alt Text](https://github.com/g0dEngineer/ASTIS/blob/main/data/exclamation_mark.png)